Polluted Stormwater Runoff- NC’s #1 Pollution Problem

 In order to deal with the increased problems from polluted stormwater runoff, Sound Rivers began a restoration program in 2010 to implement on-the-ground projects to restore water quality.

-The photo on the left is a created stormwater wetland constructed in 2015 at Edgecombe Community College in Tarboro.
+The photo on the left is a created stormwater wetland constructed in 2015 at Edgecombe Community College in Tarboro via funds from the Environmental Enhancement Grant Program.
+Since 2015, SRI has constructed three created wetlands, along with a rain garden and bioretention cell.
 The wetland treats stormwater from the campus main parking areas.
-Two more created wetlands were built, along with a rain garden and bioretention cell.
 Click to view image of educational sign.

 What Can You Do?